-Counselors will make immediate adjustments to their schedule to see a student in crisis, consult with a faculty member or administrator.
+Counselors will attempt to make a reasonable effort to see a student in crisis, consult with a faculty member or administrator during normal business hours.
 The following steps will facilitate this:

 Phone or escort student to Department (Edison Hall room 100; 732-906-2546).
-The first contact will be the Counseling and Career Services Receptionist.
+The first contact will be the Counseling and Student Wellness Receptionist.
 Briefly explain that you are concerned about a student and ask to speak with the Director.